|

 Ginkgo trees can also reproduce asexually: read the section about the chichi on my Tree-page about this.

-The Ginkgo can also be propagated by cuttings
+The Ginkgo can also be propagated

-are taken in December and placed in a frame.
+taken in December and placed in a frame.
 They should root in the spring.

-More information about treating the cuttings
+More information about treating

-via the propagation-links on my Links-page.
+the cuttings via the propagation-links on my Links-page.

 Grafting: Grafting is often used by nurseries to grow new Ginkgos.
 Also branches of male trees are grafted onto female trees in order to fertilize them or visa versa; the female trees often produce very good seeds.